ibmresilient/resilient-community-apps/fn_service_now/README.md

 ```

 ### Pre-Process Script:
-* This example creates a Python Dictionary to map the ServiceNow States to their corresponding numeric value
+* This example **creates a Python Dictionary** to map the ServiceNow States to their corresponding numeric value.
 ```python
 # A Dictionary that maps Record States to their corresponding codes
 # These codes are defined in ServiceNow and may be different for each ServiceNow configuration